Tony Moore (musician): Iron Maiden

 Tony Moore's background in the music industry has been eclectic and diverse.
 The first band he joined in 1977 was (the then unknown) Iron Maiden.
 A fan of progressive rock, Moore was working in the Hi-Fi department of Debenhams store in Bristol, and had just bought a small Korg synthesiser when he saw an advertisement in the Melody Maker for a keyboard player for a London band.
 This turned out to be Iron Maiden.
 He contacted Steve Harris (who shared a fondness for progressive rock), then auditioned and was invited to join the band.
 He moved to London to begin rehearsals.
 At that time members of the band all had day jobs and rehearsed once or twice a week.
-As this was the height of the pub rock era, their first gig with the new line-up was at a pub called The Bridgehouse in Canning Town.
+As this was the height of the pub rock era, their first gig with the new line-up was at a pub called The Bridge House in Canning Town.

 In Moore's own words: The whole gig was a bit of a blur (as live performances often are).
 The adrenaline, the nerves, the concentration all played their part to produce a misty memory of the event.

 However, I think it is right to say, everyone felt there was something fundamentally not right in what was happening.
 For my part, I felt that the whole show felt a little pub rock.
 I didn't think that my contribution was actually enhancing the band.

 In many ways it was an important bad gig.
 I think that, had the gig gone well, we may have struggled on with that lineup when, in hindsight, it was so obviously wrong.